pixelwhip/BoFscreen/README.md

 #DrupalCon Denver 2012: Birds of a Feather Displays

-Node.js app to scrape the [Drupalcon Denver 2012 BoF lists][dcdtownbof] and create a scrolling display for the various rooms.
+Node.js app to scrape the [Drupalcon Denver 2012 BoF lists][dcondtownbof] and create a scrolling display for the various rooms.

 Original issue can be found [here][issue].